sblack4/Head-First-Design-Patterns/src/headfirst/designpatterns/strategy/strategy.md

 > of the clients that use it

 Basically you use **Composition over Inheritance** to give functionality to an object
+So you're class instance would have a reference to an
+object that encapsulates the algorithm, rather than implementing it itself or inheriting it from a superclass